 How long does homemade play dough last?

-If stored in an airtight container at room temperature, it can last up to 2 weeks.
+If stored in an airtight container at room temperature, homemade play dough can last up to 2 weeks.
 Some families keep it for a month, but check for dryness or changes in smell before reuse.

 Can I use natural food coloring?